 This is certainly a tough one for many of us, but it is vital to have good boundaries, know what you are capable of and understand where your strengths lie.

-“Instead of saying yes to everything, focus on saying yes to the things you are confident about and make you feel good,” said Dr. Wells.
+“Instead of saying yes to everything, focus on saying yes to the things you are confident about and make you feel good,” says Dr. Wells.
 “Don’t say yes just because you are uncomfortable saying no.”